danmanners/personal-website/content/posts/2021-07-multi-cloud-k3s.md

 }
 ```

-Without that, Zerotier would hit an odd issue where it would "loop" traffic from the K3s flannel CNI into the Zerotier network, and because everything is encrypted, it _looks_ like the host is cryptomining.
+Without that, ZeroTier would hit an odd issue where it would "loop" traffic from the K3s flannel CNI into the ZeroTier network, and because everything is encrypted, it _looks_ like the host is cryptomining.
 [You can read more about it on the GitHub Issue linked here](https://github.com/zerotier/ZeroTierOne/issues/1423).

 ## Where things ultimately landed